-The objectives of this component are take advantage of modern digital technologies to support the enhanced monitoring, automation, and control of the - (ii) Power grid strengthening and renewable energy integration: This component will finance a portion of the NEGU priority investment program for 2021-2026, including upgrade and modernization of existing high-voltage substations and construction of a new transmission substation and related to it lines.
+The objectives of this component is to take advantage of modern digital technologies to support the enhanced monitoring, automation, and control of the - (ii) Power grid strengthening and renewable energy integration: This component will finance a portion of the NEGU priority investment program for 2021-2026, including upgrade and modernization of existing high-voltage substations and construction of a new transmission substation and related to it lines.
 This component will accordingly support: (a) modernization of 22 priority substations that were identified for rehabilitation across the country; (b) construction of a new substation: 500/220 kV "Koltsevaya" to release overloading on neighboring substations and to meet growing demand in the respective regions; (c) construction of related 500 kV and 220 kV transmission lines to connect the aforementioned substation to the national transmission network. - (iii) NEGU Institutional Development and Project Implementation Support: This component will support developing and improving the institutional capacity and technical capabilities of NEGU to ensure it can effectively carry out its functions of reliable operation of the transmission system and electricity market in Uzbekistan. - (iv) Electricity Market Development: This component will provide technical assistance for the design and implementation of the electricity sector's transition plan toward the establishment of a wholesale electricity market and will include preparation of secondary legislation, market rules, institutional capacity building as well as design and implementation of systems required for market operation and management.

-This ESMP considers Component 2 Power Grid Strengthening and renewable energy integration, in particular the modernization of one of the 22 substations, Substation "Tashkent" 500, located in Tashkent region, Parkent district.
-The Project will add one single-phase autotransformer with the capacity of 167 MVA.
-Other equipment including HF communication equipment and relay protection devices will be also replaced.
+This ESMP considers Component 2 Power Grid Strengthening and renewable energy integration, in particular the construction of new Substation "Koltsevaya" 500, located in Tashkent region and related transmission lines in Tashkent and Syrdarya regions.